Doctors Note Logo

 When to Check Your Symptoms

-If you're experiencing symptoms like restless sleep, frequent headaches, or persistent fatigue, use Ubie's free AI-powered Dehydration symptom checker to understand whether low fluid levels could be affecting your health and what steps to take next.
+If you're experiencing symptoms like restless sleep, frequent headaches, or persistent fatigue, it's worth taking a moment to evaluate what might be causing them.
+Use Ubie's free AI-powered symptom checker to quickly assess whether dehydration or other factors could be affecting your sleep and overall health, and get personalized guidance on next steps.

 When to Speak to a Doctor